pelican-plugins/fediverse/README.md

 Body is taken from `article.summary` with standard Pelican configuartion i.e. length trimmed to 50 words and summary ends with `...`

-In a future release *Pelican-toot* must have its own configuration parameter for length of text sicne Mastodon accepts posts with max 500 bytes.
+In a future release *Pelican-toot* must have its own configuration parameter for length of text since Mastodon accepts posts with max 500 bytes.

+Hashtag(s) are taken - if any - from `article.tags` and concatenated separating each of them with commas.

+Pelican can handle tags with whitespaces (for example `#My nice article`) without problems but hashtags in Mastodon are all written without.
+For this reason all whitespaces in Pelican hashtags will be trimmed (`#Mynicearticle`).

 Now if your post exceeds this limit you simply will receive the errore message `your toot exceeds Mastodon max limit...`